-- Resource Scaracity – we recognise increased competition for scarce natural resources has the potential to constrain economic growth and affect operational costs.
+- Resource Scarcity – increasing competition for finite resources has the potential to limit economic growth and business operations.

-Our commitment to managing our environmental impact is guided by our Group Environmental Management Policy (PDF, 123KB) and Group Environment Reporting and Offset Management Policy (PDF, 107KB).
-We recognise that a sustainable approach to the way we do business isn't only good for the environment, but it also makes us more resilient as a company.
-It's part of our plan for long-term growth.
+Our commitment to managing our environmental impact is guided by our Group Environmental Management Policy (PDF, 182KB) and Group Environment Reporting and Offset Management Policy (PDF, 158KB).
+We recognise that a sustainable approach to the way we do business isn't only good for the environment, but it also makes us more resilient as a business.
+It's part of our strategy and plan for long-term growth.

-Our environmental policies are structured so that our environmental management is aligned to the ISO14001 Environmental Management System standard, and provide a consistent framework across our business.
+Our environmental management practices are aligned to the ISO14001 Environmental Management System standard, and provide a consistent framework across our business.
 We implement environmental management practices in each region giving due regard to differences in regulatory requirements and operating practices.

 Our Group Regulatory, Compliance and Operational Risk Committee is responsible for providing governance related to our Environmental Agenda.
-Environmental sustainability is a core part of our business supported by environmental specialists working in our Risk, Corporate Responsibility, Capital Financing, Financial Advisory, Specialised Finance, Agribusiness, Property and Shared Services functions.
+Environmental sustainability is a core part of our business supported by environmental specialists working in our Risk, Corporate Responsibility, Capital Markets & Advisory, Specialised Finance, Agribusiness, Equipment Finance, Property and Procurement functions.

-Environmental sustainability requirements are also embedded into our policies, standards and management frameworks, including our building design and operating standards, and our risk management frameworks.
+Environmental sustainability requirements are also embedded into our policies, standards and management frameworks, including our building design and operating standards, and our risk management framework.